Phileosopher/commonplace/legal-crimes.md

 - Disturbing the peace: disorderly conduct in a public place (aggressive)

+Dumping: leaving something in a public place or where it disrupts someone else's life (subversive)

+Loitering: being present in a public place or where it disrupts someone else's life, often implied that they may be preparing to do something else (subversive)

+- Homelessness: living in a public location or where it disrupts someone else's life (subversive)

 Harassment: behavior meant to cause trouble for someone else (aggressive)

 - Cyberbullying: online harassment